 Google is now promoting Google Chrome on it’s homepage.
 Just a few days after release.
 Previously Firefox 2.0 was promoted on the homepage, a privilege normally reserved for Google products.
 The text link is a bit more subtle though.
 Maybe that’s because it’s beta and not 2.0.

 I see these every once in a while.
 Advertisers occasionally think it’s clever to make their ad mimic the OS interface in hopes that novice users get confused and click on it.
 I’m sure this is (sadly) pretty successful despite being rather deceptive.
 It becomes comical when these ads show up on a Mac since it looks so out of place as shown in this image.

 So Google acquires DoubleClick for 3.1 billion dollars.
 There doesn’t seem to be any word on how this will integrate (or be kept separate) from AdWords/Adsense.
 I’m interested to know what their plans are.
-Between Google Search, Google Analytics (on many websites), AdSense, and now DoubleClick, virtually all websites on the web have some link […]

 If you haven’t been following, you should start.
 Looks like SpreadFirefox is trying to outdo itself.

 For one day only, you can get an ad-free version of Opera.
 Simply e-mail firstname.lastname@example.org to obtain a registration code.
 This offer is valid from 12 a.m.
 Tuesday, August 30 to 12 a.m.
 Wednesday, August 31 2005 (PDT).
-Now is a great time to fire off that email, it’s a great offer […]